 You can contact the team by email at YHAS@setrust.hscni.net or by phone on 07753 310352.
 Alternatively, you can visit the website Youth Health Advice Service and complete a Youth Health Advice Request Form.
 When you have submitted your form, a Youth Health Advice Nurse will contact you.

 SERC has selected Inspire Students as an independent source of support and Counselling for all Students/Trainees.
 Inspire Students can be contacted for free, confidential and immediate support by self-referral using 0800 389 5362.

-This number is available 24 hours a day, 7 days a week and we recommend all students to save it onto their mobile phone.
+This number is available 24 hours a day, 7 days a week and we recommend you save it onto your mobile phone.

 - Guided wellbeing self-assessment via ‘iHelpr chatbot’